 - VA outpatient facilities are available for treatment of your disability

 - If you die as a result of the service-connected disability, your surviving spouse is eligible for Dependency and Indemnity Compensation (DIC) from the VA

-- Even a rating by VA of 0% (although of no monetary benefit) documents your physical condition as service-connected.
+- Even a rating by VA of 0 percent (although of no monetary benefit) documents your physical condition as service-connected.

-- A rating by VA of 30% or higher allows you to receive additional tax-free allowances for your dependents.
+- A rating by VA of 30 percent or higher allows you to receive additional tax-free allowances for your dependents.